[?] Subscribe To This Site

 Transport:

-2 Tenerife airports for passenger transport Los Rodeos (TFN in North) and Reina Sofia (TFS in South) while all cheap flights are done by subcontracting charter airlines with flights twice in one week many of which fly for BA or Iberia airlines when coming from UK.
-All Tenerife as well as all Spanish airports are under management of www.aena.es.
-There are no airport taxes in Tenerife until March 2010, a fact which is likely to be extended due to recession to help Tenerife tourism to cheaper traveling.
+Two airports of Tenerife for passenger transport Los Rodeos (TFN in North) and Reina Sofia (TFS in South) while all cheap flights are done by subcontracting charter airlines with flights often more than twice in one week many of which fly for BA or Iberia airlines when coming from UK.
+All Tenerife as well as all Spanish airports are under management of Aena.es.

 • Max speed for towns, villages and hamlets: 60 kpm,